-Cloud Management Needs Accumulate for the Digital Workplace
+Cloud Content Management Needs Accumulate for the Digital Workplace

 Of course, from a functional that the main difference between cloud content management and manual processes is that a cloud CMS is accessible at any time, at any place and on any device, Sergey Golubenko, head of the SharePoint department in ScienceSoft, an IT consulting and custom software development company, said.
 It allows several users to work on content at the same time and such features as versioning and access control help to maintain content security and regulatory compliance.
 “Many modern CMS systems are integrated with AI and machine learning.
 Such CMS systems offer personalization of content, which helps to bring relevant content to relevant people.
 For example, they display regional news to users depending on their location,” he said.

-San Francisco-based Alex Lam is vice president and head of the Fujitsu North America Strategy Office at.
+San Francisco-based Alex Lam is vice president and head of the Fujitsu North America Strategy Office.
 As such he is responsible for identifying emerging technology companies, solutions, and trends in the US market

-He pointed out that CCMs need to be Multi-Cloud, in that it can seamlessly support and integrate data sources that reside in multiple cloud repositories (across public and private).
+He pointed out that CCMs need to be multi-cloud, in order to seamlessly support and integrate data sources that reside in multiple cloud repositories (across public and private).

-He also believes that they should incorporate more AI for automation with native deep learning tools that can help both admins and end-users to automate indexing/recovery of content based on metadata parameters and image identifiers “CCM solutions that also natively incorporate document and media creation software apps will have a leg up on the competition, as this helps to dramatically streamline content development workflows (e.g., Adobe Cloud),” he added
+He also believes they should incorporate more AI for automation with native deep learning tools that can help both admins and end-users to automate indexing/recovery of content based on metadata parameters and image identifiers “CCM solutions that also natively incorporate document and media creation software apps will have a leg up on the competition, as this helps to dramatically streamline content development workflows (e.g., Adobe Cloud),” he added

 With the rise of GDPR and with data privacy protections, the CMS will need to have a high “locality” aspect that enables it to properly identify content and to manage or secure it with geo-secure policies and procedures.